Episode 2: All-at-sea with a Beaufighter

 Slap it on!

-Back to model paint colours, and my take on the official instructions uses the squadron level application approach and an apparent lack of reflective surfaces in the admittedly poor reference image to incorporate a two colour upper surface scheme and a weathered dull finish to the white.
+Back to model paint colours, and my take on the official DTD - Air Min instructions uses the squadron level application approach, and an apparent lack of reflective surfaces in the admittedly poor reference image, to incorporate a two colour upper surface scheme and a weathered chalky dull finish to the white.
 I know the DTD.
-360 says ED Sea Grey uppers, but my dodgy reference pic seems to have a contrasting darker tone.
+360 says ED Sea Grey uppers, but my suspect reference image seems to have a contrasting darker tone.
 It's evidently not exhaust stain or weathering so it's most likely Dark Green.

 Weathering and homogenisation